I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	increase the cowardice count by 1;
 	if the cowardice count is 2, stop;
 	if the cowardice count is 3, say "One of the never-children slaps you in the face.
 'Coward!'";
-	if the cowardice count > 3
+	if the cowardice count > 3:
-	begin;
 		say "The never-children slap you harder, and there is a nastier overtone to their taunting.
 'Coward!
 You must enter the Labyrinth!'
 The blow has real effect";
 		if the player is affected by aerial shield, say ", and your aerial shield is no hope when they're reaching up from below";
 		let the slap strength be the cowardice count;
 		decrease the slap strength by 3;
-		make the player take the slap strength points of damage;
+		make the player take the slap strength points of damage.
-	end if.

 Before taking inventory: if the player is affected by compel postulant, say "Your forehead bears the Orange Flower of the Postulant, age-old symbol of one held by the 'compel postulant' spell."